 The struggle for beginners is balancing uniqueness with flashiness.
 Those new to dressing well often over-correct with picking unique items that stand out in a louder way.
 There’s nothing wrong with wearing items like this, but the eccentricity of a garment is directly proportional to how long you can wear it.
 The trendier or flashier an item is, the shorter it will be stylish, generally speaking.
 To nail this style principle it’s all about finding items that play on the classic elements of a closet staple in very subtle ways.

 Take this short-sleeve henley from L.A.-based Buck Mason, for example.
 Four buttons at the collar create a longer, vintage-inspired placket, while the banded sleeves and curved hem add trendy, stylish touches which sets it apart from your basic tee that gets lost in your dresser drawer.
-At $45, it’s not much more than a henley you’d find at competing mall retailers, but it sports far greater quality.
-The soft and durable pima cotton is milled and sewed right in Los Angeles.
-It’s a solid investment, as it will instantly become one of the most durable, versatile pieces in your summer wardrobe.
+At $50, it’s not much more than a henley you’d find at competing mall retailers, but it sports far greater quality.
+The soft and durable pima cotton is a solid investment, as it will instantly become one of the most durable, versatile pieces in your summer wardrobe.
 (Shane has since bought 2 more.)

 Same goes for the perfect pair of summer shorts.
 We all know how shorts should fit, and with a pair of camp shorts you get a unique take on something basic.
 Camp shorts are chino shorts with an exterior pocket seam.
 It adds an extra element of subtle visual texture, resulting in a more rugged, less business casual feel for the rest of the outfit.

 That’s the awesome thing about good design.
 Brands don’t always have to reach out and grab you with a bold logo.
 Good design is all about presenting a fresh take on the details of our favorite pieces, especially if (like so many of us) you need to be conscious of how much money you’re spending.
-Sometimes, something as simple as a widened band around your bicep or a unique take on a strap watch can instantly transform a mundane part of your wardrobe into a subtle, impressive asset.
+Sometimes, something as simple as a widened band around your bicep can instantly transform a mundane part of your wardrobe into a subtle, impressive asset.